Skip to content

 Many contractors know Houzz as a lead generation site where you can find new clients.

-Along with lead generation, Houzz Pro has a built-in CRM system that helps contractors who work in home design and renovation run projects and deliver better customer service.
+Along with lead generation, Houzz Pro has a built-in CRM system that helps contractors who work in home design and renovations run projects and deliver better customer service.

 Using Houzz Pro, contractors can:

-• Utilize marketing tools to promote construction services and showcase completed projects
+• Use marketing tools to promote construction services and showcase completed projects.

 Houzz Pro also offers visual collaboration tools, like ideabooks and 3D design rendering, that help you communicate your vision to clients more easily.